 Fentanyl is up to 50 times stronger than heroin.

 Let's put that in perspective

 A standard low-dose aspirin is 81 milligrams.
 If you were to cut that tablet into 324 pieces, one of those pieces would equal ¼ milligram.
-About a third of that same aspirin is considered a deadly dose of heroin.
+That's the red slice below.
+About a third of that same aspirin -- the dark gray slice -- is considered a deadly dose of heroin.